DonnieData/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 Based on the multiple linear regression model, three of the six variables provided for the model have coefficients indicating they provide a non-random amount of variance to mpg values in the dataet.
 These three variables are the intercept itself(mpg), vehicle length and ground clearance.

-The slope of the linear model should notbe considered zero since there is sufficient evidence of a significance.
+The slope of the linear model should not be considered zero since there is sufficient evidence.
 With a p-value much smaller than the asumed signicance level of 0.05%.

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+The linear shows to predict mpg of MechaChar effectivly, having a r-squared value of 0.71 menaing a 70% of all mpg predictions will be correct when using this linear model.

 ## T-Tests on Suspension Coils